ciaomarian/Frogger_14/README.md

 Move the arrow keys up/down/left/right to navigate your player avatar.
 If you hit an enemy bug, you will lose a "star rating".
 Three collisions with enemy bugs results in loosing the game (and all stars) with an optional restart prompt.
-Three times reaching water without collision result in winning the game, maintaining your 3 star rating, with an optional restart prompt.
+Three times reaching water without collision results in winning the game, maintaining your 3 star rating, with an optional game restart prompt.

 **Credits:**